 Understanding Protein Quality: PDCAAS, Bioavailability & Amino Acids

-4 min read
+5 min read

-Not All Protein is Equal
+Why Is Not All Protein Equal?

-Amount alone says little about the quality of a protein.
+Not all protein is equal because amount alone says little about the quality of a protein.
 Three factors are decisive: the amino acid profile, bioavailability and the scientific quality index.
 Anyone looking to optimise their protein intake should understand these factors.

 | Source | Protein | Fibre | Amino Acids |